MetalEgl/Nyctermoon_Launcher/README.md

 Optional:

-If you would like to get additional FPS and other fixes download to the client to enable option 3 and 4, download Vanillafixes.exe
-This file WILL trigger your antivrius because it injects a DLL into the wow.exe client, but is 100% safe.
+If you would like to get additional FPS and other fixes to the client, download Vanillafixes.exe This file WILL trigger your antivrius because it injects a DLL into the wow.exe client, but is 100% safe.
 You just need to whitelist it.
+The script will automatically detect the new file and launch it instead of wow.exe

 https://github.com/hannesmann/vanillafixes/releases

 ![comparison](https://github.com/user-attachments/assets/705ce95b-2ddc-4b54-b979-64f38b9098ab)

 Additionally if is HIGHLY recommended that you patch your wow.exe to fix stuttering and enable automatic looting when you open a corpse as well as other fixes such as widescreen support.
+You just need to rename the file wow.exe

 https://github.com/brndd/vanilla-tweaks/releases